tjdraper/executive-ee/readme.md

     <h1>Executive: A CLI for ExpressionEngine</h1>
 </div>

+## Legacy EE 3 version

+This branch contains the legacy version of Executive 1.x for ExpressionEngine 3.

 ## About Executive for ExpressionEngine

 Executive provides a command line interface into ExpressionEngine, custom migrations, custom class auto-loading, developer defined extensions per/project, developer template tags per/project, and custom control panel sections per/project.
 You can run commands as you're developing, log in to your server via SSH and run commands, run commands on deploy, schedule commands to run at certain intervals, and more.